jdnascim/social-tracker-library/README.md

     named image.csv or video.csv.
     * The directory that the media is saved is directory/image and directory/video (it depends on the type).
+    * csvset is used to avoid keep trying to download the same link in the scrap_link() function.

 1. **scrap_link(link, it, csvfile="links.csv")**